 TIP- there is no train from V-B back to Amiens between 0930 and 1321.
 Taxi costs about 40 to the Gare Amiens (my hotel was next door, so an easy find- thanks, Steph) and is worth it for the scenery on the way back.

 18 September- Musee des Blindes and Musee de la Cavalerie.
 Just a quick update.
-Yesterday was spent walking the South Bank, trying to find a new SIM for my mi-fi, as the one I got in Munich had expired.
+Yesterday was spent walking the South Bank, trying to find a new SIM for my mi-fi after the one I got in Munich had expired.
 The main French seller, FSR, will only sell data-only cards to French citizens.
-The tobacco shops all wanted me to sign to a plan (not all, both, I only tried two before giving up on them).
+The tobacco shops wanted me to sign to a plan (I only tried two before giving up on them).
 Eventually found an Orange shop just 300m from this hotel and got another one-month card, for 1/3 what I paid in Germany.
-While wandering around I took the opportunity to see a few places and sights- including a long distance look at some steel tower that they have here and rummaged through a large book sale (I can read French a bit- it's the talking and listening that I fail at).
+While wandering around I took the opportunity to see a few places and sights, including a long distance look at some 1/2-finished steel tower that they have here, the scaffolding surrounding the Notre-Dame (could hardly see the building) and rummaged through a large book sale (I can read French a bit- it's the talking and listening that I fail at).

-Today it was up early and on the train to Saumur (pronounced "Samura" for some bloody reason) before breakfast, having a minor delay while I explained to Mr Sunshine that I wasn't checking out, I was coming back and yes, I was sure I was coming back).
-Paris to Le Mans in an hour, then a two hour coach ride through various small towns along the Loire, admiring the scenery (OK, dozing and admiring the scenery Oh Pedantic Ones).
-I have 482 photo's from the Musee des Blindes and another lot from the Musee de la Cavalerie and the trip out to sort.
+Today it was up early and on the train to Saumur (pronounced "Samura" for some bloody reason) before breakfast, having a minor delay while I explained to Mr Sunshine that I wasn't checking out, I was coming back and yes, I was sure I was coming back.
+Paris to Le Mans in an hour, then a two hour coach ride through various small towns along the Loire, admiring the scenery (OK, dozing and admiring the scenery).
+I have 482 photo's from the Musee des Blindes, and another lot from the Musee de la Cavalerie and the trip out, to sort.
 Among the tanks are a Schneider CA-1, St Charmond, FT (radio and MG versions), Vickers Mk VI, Valentine, Centaur, assorted Panzers (yes, including the King Tiger), US stuff and even a KV.1.
 Then there's the modern stuff....

 I also got three more mugs (off to the post office tomorrow, methinks), a couple of more fridge magnets and another teaspoon for Mum.
 Then an hour trip to Angers-St Laud and a two-hour run to Paris Montpanasse, so a longish day.